m3g4p0p/from-html/README.md

 ### Events

-While at it, you can also pass an event listener object and add event bindings with `on` attributes:
+While at it, you can also pass a controller object and add event listeners with `on` attributes:

 ```javascript
 const { button } = fromHTML(`